Estimated reading time: 4 minutes

 What are the steps in calculating the Materiality?

-Based on the users of financials, The first step is to decide upon the benchmark, and then the second step is to apply a specific percentage on the quantitative value of the benchmark.
+Based on the users of financials, the first step is to decide upon the benchmark, and then the second step is to apply a specific percentage to the quantitative value of the benchmark.

-Here benchmark is an account balance or FS line item, on which a certain percentage is applied for arriving at the Materiality number.
-Let’s say, Equity balance is the benchmark.
-The audit team decides to use 5% of Equity as Materiality.
+Here, the benchmark is an account balance or FS line item to which a certain percentage is applied to arrive at the Materiality number.
+Let’s say the equity balance is the benchmark.
+The audit team decided to use 5% of equity as materiality.

-Also read the article on performance materiality for understanding the difference between materiality and performance materiality.
+Also, read the article on performance materiality to understand the difference between materiality and performance materiality.

 Runners Insight

-How to arrive at Materiality numbers if there is more than one benchmark?
+How do we arrive at materiality numbers if there is more than one benchmark?

 The procedure is the same as having one benchmark.
 After applying the above two steps, the numbers derived from both benchmarks are averaged to arrive at final figures.